lb-zhou/LAWSHiC/README.md

 * results from a standard 3D peak caller (e.g., FitHiC2): only bin pair coordinators and p-values are needed for LAWS-HiC;

-* domain list, in this example domain list is topologically associated domain (TAD) list.
+* domain list, in this example domain list is the list of topologically associated domains (TADs).

 Here, we provide an example of 3D peak caller results and an example of domain list.